 Kenyon is severely dyslexic.
 She is also ambidextrous.
 Kenyon can write a first draft of a novel in three to four weeks, although she has been known to completely finish a novel in less than four weeks.
 Her usual time for a novel, however, is four to nine months.
 In her spare time, Kenyon plays the guitar, flute, piano (though this is limited by what she can do with her one hand), and the drums.
 She’s also an avid gamer and anime/manga junkie and has been since early childhood.
 As a child and young woman, she was a sparring partner for two Golden Glove boxers.
 She was also a football quarterback and an award-winning cook.
 A past member of the Society for Creative Anachronism and Haskins Society for medieval historians, she is currently a member of National League of American Pen Women, Horror Writers Association, the Science Fiction Writers of America, Mystery Writers of America, Sisters in Crime, Author’s Guild, Novelists Inc., Daughters of the American Revolution, The National Society of the Colonial Dames of America, and the Romance Writers of America.

-Kenyon jokingly states that she only owns three pieces of clothing that are not black (a white chemise for Ren faires and two pairs of jeans) and fans have noted her obsession with this wardrobe choice.
+Kenyon jokingly states that she only owns three pieces of non costume clothing that are not black (a white chemise for Ren faires and two pairs of jeans) and fans have noted her obsession with this wardrobe choice.
 She has described her personal style as what happens to Goth when it gets older, and claims that her obsession with wearing all black happened when her mother refused to buy her a black velvet dress when she was in first grade.
 This she blames over the fact that her mother’s favorite show was the Addam’s Family.

 Over the years and due to what she humorously calls “her children’s need to eat,” Kenyon has worked a variety of jobs: D.J., photographer (her publishing credits include the Washington Post), store clerk, cook, baker, dollmaker, painter, camerawoman, secretary, receptionist, freelance journalist, janitor, waitress, teacher, ditch-digger, psychic, web designer, programmer, and bookseller.

-Kenyon is married and has three sons.
-The family lives outside of Nashville, Tennessee, with a menagerie of pets that include dogs, cats, fish, chickens, rabbits and reptiles.
+Kenyon has three wonderful grown sons, and lives outside of Nashville, Tennessee, with a menagerie of pets.